Board Of Directors

 Executive Director, Community and Shelter Assistance Corp.
 (CASA of Oregon)

-Peter Hainley serves as the executive director at CASA of Oregon (CASA), where he has worked in a number of capacities for 23 years.
-He leads 22 employees in helping other nonprofits and public agencies meet the needs of low-income families throughout Oregon, particularly rural farmworker housing, and asset and leadership development.
+Peter Hainley serves as the executive director at CASA of Oregon, where he has worked in a number of capacities since 1992.
+He leads 28 employees in helping other nonprofits and public agencies meet the needs of low-income families throughout Oregon, particularly rural farmworker housing, and asset and leadership development.
 CASA is the country’s largest network provider of Individual Development Accounts.
 CASA also assists with conversion of manufactured home parks to cooperative ownership, and is a CDFI lender.
 Prior to his work at CASA, Peter served in the Peace Corps in the Dominican Republic.
-He holds a bachelor’s degree in Accounting from Portland State University.
+He holds a bachelor’s in Accounting from Portland State University.